3a1b2c3/seeingSpace/README.md

 **Camera calibration** is often assumed to be prerequisite, while in practise, this information is rarely accessible, and requires to be pre-computed with conventional techniques, such as SfM.

 ##### Neural Radiance Fields (NeRF): Representing Scenes as Neural Radiance Fields for View Synthesis (published 2020 Mildenhall et al.)
 A recent and popular **volumetric rendering technique** to generate images is Neural Radiance Fields (NeRF) due to its exceptional simplicity and performance for synthesising high-quality images of complex real-world scenes.
-Neural Rendering
 The key idea in NeRF is to represent the entire volume space with a continuous function, parameterised by a **multi-layer perceptron (MLP)**, bypassing the need to discretise the space into voxel grids, which usually suffers from resolution constraints.
 It allows real-time synthesis of photorealistic new views.

+Neural volume rendering refers to methods that generate images or video by tracing a ray into the scene and taking an integral of some sort over the length of the ray.
+Typically a neural network like a multi-layer perceptron encodes a function from the 3D coordinates on the ray to quantities like **density and color**, which are integrated to yield an image.

 <img src="https://storage.googleapis.com/nerf_data/website_renders/depth_reflower.mp4" width=500>
 https://dellaert.github.io/NeRF/